Boston College Eagles football: History

-Early history (1893–1967)
+Early history (1893–1938)

 In 1892, Boston College President Edward Ignatius Devitt, S.J., grudgingly agreed to the requests of two undergraduates, Joseph F. O'Connell of the class of 1893 and Joseph Drum of the class of 1894, to start a varsity football team.
 Drum would become the first head coach, albeit an unpaid position and O'Connell was captain.
 On October 26, 1893, BC played its first official game against the St. John's Literary Institute of Cambridge followed by its first intercollegiate game against MIT.
 BC won the first game 4–0, but lost 6–0 to MIT.
 Some of the original team's alumni had particularly significant careers: Joseph F. O'Connell was elected to the U.S. House of Representatives from Massachusetts, and running back James Carlin became president of the College of the Holy Cross.

 In 1920, the Boston College football team adopted the nickname 'Eagles.'
-The season was capped by a stirring 14-0 victory over Holy Cross before 40,000 fans at Braves Field.
-The win gave the team a perfect 8-0 season and the school’s first 'Eastern Championship.'
+The season was capped by a stirring 14–0 victory over Holy Cross before 40,000 fans at Braves Field.
+The win gave the team a perfect 8–0 season and the school's first undefeated season.
+Eagles coach Frank Cavanaugh, coach from 1919 through 1926, was later inducted into the College Football Hall of Fame.
+Hall of Fame coach Gil Dobie was Boston College head coach from 1936 through 1938.

+Frank Leahy era (1939–1940)

-The 1939 team finished the regular season with a 9–1 record, and the Eagles were ranked in the final AP Poll for the first time in school history, at No. 11.
-They were invited to the school's first bowl game, the 1940 Cotton Bowl, where they were defeated by Clemson 3–6.
+The 1939 Boston College team, led by first-year head coach Frank Leahy, finished the regular season with a 9–1 record, and the Eagles were ranked in the final AP Poll for the first time in school history, at No. 11.
+They were invited to the school's first bowl game, the 1940 Cotton Bowl Classic in Dallas, where they lost to Clemson, 3–6.